 Friday and Saturday evening performances and exhibition hours 7- midnight – BUY TICKETS

 The KDC shuttle will be running Fri 6:30-11:30 and Sat 3-11.
 It runs on a 15 min loop between KdC and the Jefferson L train and can be tracked live at https://knockdown.info/.
 Guests can also find additional info about visiting on that page.
 Pickup location is on Wykoff between Jefferson and Troutman.

 This May 12-13, a joint exhibition featuring software and electronic art by faculty and alumni of computer art departments of nine area universities will be mounted for the first time ever in New York City.

-The two-day exhibit, Stronger Together, includes a selection of electronic music performances and free Maker workshops (registration coming soon) teaching 3D printing and modeling as well as DIY electronics assembly and programming.
+The two-day exhibit, Stronger Together, includes a selection of electronic music performances and free Maker workshops (register here to save your spot) teaching 3D printing and modeling as well as DIY electronics assembly and programming.
 Produced by Leaders in Software and Art (LISA) for Creative Tech Week in conjunction with Harvestworks Digital Media Arts Center, the exhibit celebrates the explosion of technology onto the global art and music scene and highlights the leaders at our educational epicenters for technological innovation in the arts.